-Title Corporate Business Plan: A Monmouthshire that Works for Everyone

-Purpose To set out a clear direction for the Council and resources required to deliver it.
+Title Corporate Business Plan: A Monmouthshire that Works for Everyone Purpose To set out a clear direction for the Council and resources required to deliver it.
 Inform and shape a whole set of enabling and delivery plans around People; Digital; Economy; Customers, Land and Assets.

-Owner Senior Leadership Team

-Approved by Endorsed by Cabinet, approved by Council

-Date 15 th February 2018

-Version Number 1.0

-Status Approved

-Review Frequency Annual

-Next review date March 2019

-Consultation Informal consultation with SLT and Cabinet.
+To set the goals as the Council's Well-being Objectives meeting requirements under the Well-being of Future Generations act and as the Council's Improvement Objectives complying with the Local Government (Wales) Measure 2009.
+Owner Senior Leadership Team Approved by Endorsed by Cabinet, approved by Council Date Previous version approved by Council, 21 st February 2019 as Improvement Objectives for 2019/20 Mid-term refresh endorsed by Cabinet on 19 th February 2020 and approved by Council on 5 th March 2020 Version Number 3.0 Status Approved Review Frequency Annual Next review date March 2021 Consultation Informal consultation with SLT and Cabinet.